 In the second part of his interview to Pepe Escobar, investigative historian and military policy analyst Gareth Porter expands on what awaits Senator Barack Obama when he deals with the power of the national security state.
 Porter also examines what kind of movement and leader would it take to really try to change a very rigid system, and the proposition of Obama as a new Bobby Kennedy.

-Filed under: Uncategorized — story spotted by Catherine Morris @ 07:40 PDT
+Filed under: News Watch Blog — story spotted by Catherine Morris @ 07:40 PST

 24 July 2008